Sunday, September 22, 2024

 Quick Math

 So!
-We have a Shiny Pokémon that has a Mark, meaning that it had to be caught in the wild (eliminating the possibility of us using the aforementioned Masuda Method).
+We have a Shiny Pokémon that has a Mark, meaning that it had to be caught in the wild, eliminating the possibility of us leveraging the improved odds of the "Masuda Method".

 The math is pretty straightforward, with two sets of odds that are independent rolls: 1/4096 * 1/50, which comes out to a nice 1/204800, or a ~0.0004% chance of encountering a single Pokémon with both of these characteristics (assuming the encounter occurred during a sandstorm, which itself is also randomly-occurring, with odds that I don't have numbers for).